 The working methods of the Radiocommunication Assembly (RA) and the Radiocommunication Study Groups are contained in Resolution ITU-R 1*.
 In turn, Resolution ITU-R 1 notes that the Director issues Guidelines on working methods which complement and are additional to this Resolution.

-This edition of the Guidelines replaces that distributed under cover of Administrative Circular CA/177 (25 November 2008).
+This edition of the Guidelines complements Resolution ITU-R 1-7 approved by RA-15.

+2 Meeting arrangements

-2 Meetings
+2.1 Meetings

-2.1 Radiocommunication Assembly (RA)
+2.1.1 Radiocommunication Assembly (RA)

 Article 13 of the Constitution and Article 8 of the Convention describe the duties and functions of Radiocommunication Assemblies.
-The working methods for RAs are given in § 1 of Resolution ITU-R 1.
+The working methods for RAs are given in § A1.2 of Annex 1 of Resolution ITU-R 1.

-Soon after an RA, an Administrative Circular (CA) is dispatched to ITU Member States and Radiocommunication Sector Members inviting them to participate in the work of the Radiocommunication Study Groups, the Special Committee on Regulatory/Procedural matters and their subordinate Groups**.
-In addition to listing all current Groups, the Circular requests members to notify the Bureau of the circulars and related documentation of the Study Groups they wish to receive.
+Soon after an RA, an Administrative Circular (CA) is dispatched to ITU Member States and Radiocommunication Sector Members inviting them to participate in the work of the Radiocommunication Study Groups and their subordinate Groups**.
+In addition to listing all current Groups, the Circular requests members to consult BR Circular CA/225 dated 6 July 2015 in order to obtain information on how to be notified by email when BR Administrative Circulars and Circular letters, as well as other ITU documents of interest, have been posted on the ITU website.

-2.2 Conference Preparatory Meeting (CPM) and Special Committee on Regulatory and Procedural Matters (Special Committee)
+2.1.2 Conference Preparatory Meeting (CPM)

-As indicated in § 4 of Resolution ITU-R 1, Resolution ITU-R 2 describes the duties and functions of the CPM, its Annex 1 details its working methods and its Annex 2 provides the Guidelines for the preparation of the draft CPM Report.
+As indicated in § A1.5 of Annex 1 of Resolution ITU-R 1, Resolution ITU-R 2 describes the duties and functions of the CPM, its Annex 1 details its working methods and its Annex 2 provides the Guidelines for the preparation of the draft CPM Report.
 Furthermore, § 11 of Annex 1 to Resolution ITU-R 2 stipulates that the other working arrangements of the CPM shall be in accordance with Resolution ITU-R 1.

-Resolution ITU-R 38 describes the activities of the Special Committee and resolves 5 stipulates that the Special Committee shall adopt the working methods of the Study Groups wherever applicable, including the creation of a Working Party if necessary.

-Therefore, unless otherwise indicated, information provided in §§ 2.4, 3, 4.4 and 7 below also applies to the CPM and to the Special Committee.
+Therefore, unless otherwise indicated, information provided in §§ 2.4, 3, 4.4 and 7 below also applies to the CPM.

-2.3 Study Group Chairmen and Vice-Chairmen
+2.1.3 Study Group Chairmen and Vice-Chairmen (CVC)

-Section 5.1 of Resolution ITU-R 1 provides information on the holding of these meetings.
+Section A1.6.1.1 of Annex 1 of Resolution ITU-R 1 provides information on the holding of these meetings.

-2.4 Study Groups, the Coordination Committee for Vocabulary (CCV), their subordinate Groups (Working Parties (WP), Task Groups (TG), Joint Working Parties (JWP), Joint Task Groups (JTG), Rapporteur Groups (RG), Joint Rapporteur Groups (JRG), Correspondence Groups (CG)) and Rapporteurs
+2.1.4 Study Groups, the Coordination Committee for Vocabulary (CCV), their subordinate Groups (Working Parties (WP), Task Groups (TG), Joint Working Parties (JWP), Joint Task Groups (JTG), Rapporteur Groups (RG), Joint Rapporteur Groups (JRG), Correspondence Groups (CG)) and Rapporteurs

 Articles 11 and 20 of the Convention describe the duties, functions and organization of Radiocommunication Study Groups.
-The working methods for Study Groups and their subordinate Groups are described in § 2 of Resolution ITU-R 1.
-In particular, §§ 2.13 to 2.18 describe in detail the difference between, and the provisions applying to Rapporteurs, Rapporteur Groups, Joint Rapporteur Groups and Correspondence Groups.
+The working methods for Study Groups and their subordinate Groups are described in § A1.3 of Annex 1 of Resolution ITU-R 1.
+In particular, §A1.3.1.8 and §§ A1.3.2.6 to A1.3.2.10 of Annex 1 describe in detail the difference between, and the provisions applying to Rapporteurs, Rapporteur Groups, Joint Rapporteur Groups and Correspondence Groups.

-It should be noted that Rapporteur Groups and Joint Rapporteur Groups are subservient to Working Parties and Task Groups, and as a consequence are subject to limited budgetary and secretarial support.
+It should be noted that Rapporteur Groups, Joint Rapporteur Groups and Correspondence Groups are subject to limited budgetary and secretarial support.

-2.4.1 Participation at meetings
+2.2 Participation at meetings